Overall Best Backpacking Towel – REI MultiTowel Lite While all six of these are great options for outdoor lovers of all kinds, and each has

 Every credible organization provides a pack list to participants before taking them on any sort of high adventure backpacking outing.
 Inexperienced participants and their parents dutifully take these pack lists into stores to buy everything, exactly as it is written on the list.
 This is all very nice, except some pack lists are not very good at all.

 Many Scout backpackers try to lighten their loads by counting ounces on smaller cheaper things in their pack or they try leaving extra clothing, food, and equipment at home.
 This is a nice idea but you can’t make a big weight difference with small sacrifices.
 The only way to significant lower your pack weight is to replace your backpack, tent/shelter, or sleeping system – often called the “Big Three of Backpacking.”

-Fear can paralyze a Scout and keep him from experiencing life-changing places like Philmont.
+Fear can paralyze anyone and keep them from experiencing life-changing experiences.
 There is no way to eliminate fear from a backpacking trip and we shouldn’t try.
 However, success on a high adventure outing is all about facing fears and dealing with them successfully (and safely).
-That’s why high adventure outings are so good at turning boys into men.

 On the fourth day of a 50 miler, the group was interrupted by a boy loudly complaining about intense pain in his stomach.
 The adult leader, assuming appendicitis, frantically hiked to the nearest ranger station and arranged for a helicopter evacuation.
 When the boy finally arrived at the hospital emergency room, a quick examination by doctors revealed the problem and the Scoutmaster was dead wrong in his diagnosis.